-Count how many exchanges happened, how many commitments made and completed.
+Count how many exchanges occur, commitments made, and commitments completed.

 Count the number of municipalities that have built-in requirements for certification or training.

-Track the number of local officials and mentors participating in a mentoring program and track how many maintain their mentorship.
+Track the number of local officials and mentors participating in a mentoring program and track how many maintain their relationships.

 Include an estimated number of educational programs, online resources, etc. Connect this back to the baseline of the range of methods for increasing knowledge and capacity.